cite-architecture/cite-api-docs/README.md

     git commit -m "UPDATE MSG"
     git push

+## To process new repositories

+For repositories crossbuilding for JVM and ScalaJ:

+1. add the full URL for the repository to the file `xbuildrepos.txt`
+2. add a link to the file `links.md` following the model of existing links.
+(These are used to create the index page for the ghpages web site.)

+For repositories built for JVM only:

+- TBD

 ## TBD

+- add support for repositories building for JVM only
 - automate git so docs are automatically pushed when `./refresh.sh` is run
 - set up a machine to execute `refresh.sh` on a regular cycle with `cron`